f32c/f32c/README.md

 configuration which consumes just 697 (649 logic plus 48 memory) LUTs.

-Floating point vector processor is a work in progress and can be optinally sinthesized.
-On Artix-7 it uses 3562 LUTs, 64K BRAM, 41 DSP multipliers and can provide up to 2 MFLOPs/MHz.
+Floating point vector processor is a work in progress and can be optionally sinthesized.
+On Artix-7 it uses 3562 LUTs, 64K BRAM, 41 DSP multipliers (36 for divider unit) and can provide up to 2 MFLOPs/MHz.

 The Fmax depends on core configuration and FPGA silicon, and tops at around 115 MHz for 90 nm FPGAs (such as Xilinx S3E / S3A or Lattice XP2)